abtin/notes/2022/Jan.md

 - I tried it but wasn't wonderful at all.
 Still happy that I tried it.
 - Really looking forward to have only one single and focused work stream.

+### Jan 13, 2022

+#### Thoughts

+- A doctor that is not punctual and doesn't remember her patients conditions is effectively useless.
+- The biggest help to human health is to replace Family doctors with storage + automation + AI.